jchristopherson/FrictionModels.jl/README.md

 ![](images/lu_gre_example_plot_1.png?raw=true)

 ## Model Fitting
-The following example illustrates fitting data stored in a CSV file to a Lu-Gre model.
+The following example illustrates fitting data stored in a CSV file to a Coulomb model.
 ```julia
 using Plots
 using CSV